|Chapter 17: The Stages of Maggie's Descent During Her Walk to the East River

 The girl walked on out of the realm of restaurants and saloons.
 She passed more glittering avenues and went into darker blocks than those where the crowd travelled.

-shot keenly from the eyes of the girl.
-He stopped and looked at her,
+a glance shot keenly from the eyes of the girl.
+He stopped and looked

 5. A laboring man marched along with bundles under his arms.
 To her remarks, he replied: "It's a fine evenin', ain't it?"